ryancys1234/AP-Computer-Science-A/Basics/Assignment2.5/README.md

-## Assignment 2.5: Methods
+# Assignment 2.5: Methods

-Below are answers to selected unit questions.
+Below are answers to selected questions.

 Question 1: What output is printed to the terminal when singOldMacdonald (shown in the assignment notes) is invoked?